metantonio/azure-data-engineer/introduction_synapse_analytics.md

  - **Microsoft Power BI** integration enables data analysts to integrate a **Power BI workspace into a Synapse workspace**, and perform interactive data visualization in Azure Synapse Studio.
  - **Microsoft Purview** integration **enables organizations to catalog data assets in Azure Synapse Analytics**, and makes it easier for data engineers to find data assets and track data lineage when implementing data pipelines that ingest data into Azure Synapse Analytics.
  - **Azure Machine Learning** integration enables data analysts and data scientists to integrate **predictive model training** and consumption into analytical solutions.

+## When to use Azure Synapse Analytics

+Across all organizations and industries, the common use cases for Azure Synapse Analytics are identified by the need for:

+### Large-scale data warehousing
+Data warehousing includes the need to integrate all data, including big data, to reason over data for analytics and reporting purposes from a descriptive analytics perspective, independent of its location or structure.

+### Advanced analytics

+Enables organizations to perform predictive analytics using both the native features of Azure Synapse Analytics, and integrating with other technologies such as Azure Machine Learning.

+### Data exploration and discovery

+The serverless SQL pool functionality provided by Azure Synapse Analytics enables Data Analysts, Data Engineers and Data Scientist alike to explore the data within your data estate.
+This capability supports data discovery, diagnostic analytics, and exploratory data analysis.

+### Real time analytics

+Azure Synapse Analytics can capture, store and analyze data in real-time or near-real time with features such as Azure Synapse Link, or through the integration of services such as Azure Stream Analytics and Azure Data Explorer.

+### Data integration

+Azure Synapse Pipelines enables you to ingest, prepare, model and serve the data to be used by downstream systems.
+This can be used by components of Azure Synapse Analytics exclusively.

+### Integrated analytics

+With the variety of analytics that can be performed on the data at your disposal, putting together the services in a cohesive solution can be a complex operation.
+Azure Synapse Analytics removes this complexity by integrating the analytics landscape into one service.
+That way you can spend more time working with the data to bring business benefit, than spending much of your time provisioning and maintaining multiple systems to achieve the same outcomes.